cite-architecture/hocuspocus/README.md

 ##Usage and prerequisites##

-The hocus-pocus library sets the system property `javax.xml.validation.SchemaFactory` to use `com.thaiopensource.relaxng.jaxp.XMLSyntaxSchemaFactory` so `jing` must be available on the class path to use the hocus-pocus library.
+When parsing XML texts, the hocuspocus library sets the system property `javax.xml.validation.SchemaFactory` to use `com.thaiopensource.relaxng.jaxp.XMLSyntaxSchemaFactory` so `jing` must be available on the class path to use the hocus-pocus library.

 ##Naive assumptions##

 XML abbreviations will be unique in a corpus.